Wayfaring Views

 Camino Clothing Tips

-What to pack for the El Camino de Santiago is dependent upon season.
+What to pack for the El Camino de Santiago is also dependent upon season.
 This warmer weather list works best for May to September.
 Substitute more long pants and long sleeves for cooler weather.
 Even though I walked in during the warmer months, it can still be chilly in the morning and I wore my fleece pullover frequently.
 There can be rain, particularly in Galicia, any time of the year, so a rain resistant jacket is a must.

 Choose your footwear very carefully.
 I’m currently a fan of the Hoka One Trail Runner.
 It’s light enough not to weigh you down but offers a lot of heel support.
 That said, every foot is a snowflake and you have to make your own choice about what works for your feet.
 Purchase from a reliable provider who offers a generous return policy and then put at least 50 miles (80/k) on them before hitting the Camino.
+Use our Camino hiking shoe guide to get recommendation for key features, brands, footcare tips and sock suggestions.

 Read More: I did the Camino solo and so can you!
 Get inspiration from me and four others who tackled the Camino solo.